-In terms of Section 15 of the Credit Information Companies (Regulation) Act, 2005(CICRA), every credit institution shall become member of at least one Credit Information Company.
-Normally to adhere the above regulation most of the Banks and Financial institutions become member of CIBIL to seek CIR of borrower entity, all the partners, promoters, directors and guarantor to the loan for the purpose of making credit decision.
+In terms of Section 15 of the Credit Information Companies (Regulation) Act, 2005(CICRA), every credit institution shall become the member of at least one Credit Information Company.
+Normally to adhere the above regulation most of the Banks and Financial institutions become the member of CIBIL to seek CIR of borrower entity, all the partners, promoters, directors, and guarantor to the loan for the purpose of making the credit decision.

 The problems of credit institutions in the existing system of CIR:

 At present in India, there are 4 domestic Credit Information Companies (CICs) who have been granted the certificate of registration by RBI viz.

 - Credit Information Bureau (India) Limited (CIBIL).

 - Experian Credit Information Company of India Private Ltd.

 - CRIF High Mark Credit Information Services Private Ltd.